 If you have experienced sleepless nights because your child complains of tummy pain, then don’t worry.
 Here are some remedies for stomach pain in toddlers.
-These remedies will cure his stomach pain and soon he will feel better.
+These remedies will cure his stomach pain, and soon he will feel better.

-Offer any unsweetened form of tea like mint or ginger ale tea to your child to keep him hydrated.
+Offer any unsweetened form of tea, like mint or ginger ale tea, to your child to keep him hydrated.
 This will soothe the aching nerves of his stomach and help lower his stomach pain.
 Avoid giving him dairy products or fried/oily products until he feels better.
 You can give him toast or oatmeal when he feels hungry.
 If his stomach pain is accompanied by vomiting, do not feed him any solids; let him be on a liquid diet until the pain subsides.

-3. Apply asafoetida paste.
+3. Apply Asafoetida Paste.

 Asafoetida or hing is also an effective remedy for stomach pain in toddlers.
 It eases stomach pain by aiding the release of gases from the body.
 Mix some hing powder in water to make a paste and apply it around the child’s belly button.
 Ensure that he is lying in a horizontal position while you do so to make sure that the paste does not enter the navel.
 Mixing hing powder with olive oil and massaging the baby’s abdominal area with it for some time can also provide him with quick relief.

 Probiotic foods are also known to help soothe stomach pain.
 For example, yoghurt, which has probiotics in it, can provide relief from diarrhoea and cramps.
-Yoghurt is also full of good bacteria which compensates for the loss of microbes in the gut.
+Yoghurt is also full of good bacteria, which compensates for the loss of microbes in the gut.
 Fenugreek seeds also help treat stomach pain in toddlers.
 Grind a handful of fenugreek seeds, add in the yoghurt, and give it to your child if he has stomach pain.
-Instead of giving any heavy foods, give him khichdi or plain rice.
+Instead of giving him any heavy food, give him khichdi or plain rice.
 Khichdi is light on the tummy and will soothe your child’s upset tummy.

-5. Offer herbal teas.
+5. Offer Herbal Teas.

-Herbal teas can are also known to soothe tummy aches in toddlers.
+Herbal teas can also are known to soothe tummy aches in toddlers.
 Grate some ginger and let it soak in warm water for some time.
 Then strain and give it to your child if he is two years or above.
 If he is below two years of age, you can apply ginger juice around his navel area.
 You can also give him a cup of tea with a few mint leaves and a few drops of lemon juice in it, as it helps ease stomach pain.
-Mint can help remove harmful bacteria from the gut while lemon can help with constipation.
+Mint can help remove harmful bacteria from the gut, while lemon can help with constipation.
 However, before giving herbal teas to your child, do consult with a doctor.

-6. Give him honey.
+6. Give Him Honey.

 Honey is a good source of carbohydrates, sugars, and antioxidants.
-It can be given to babies by adding it in herbal teas or in warm water.
+It can be given to babies by adding it to herbal teas or in warm water.
 Kids also love eating it simply.
 However, do not feed honey to your child if he is younger than 2 years.

-7. Massage him gently.
+7. Massage Him Gently.

 The aching nerves and muscles of the stomach area can be relieved by enhancing the blood circulation around it and this can be easily achieved by giving a gentle massage.
 Using your palms and fingers, gently massage in circular motions in the clockwise direction around the navel area of your child.
 Massaging from the chin downwards to the lower portion of the abdomen can also provide relief.

-8. Try foot reflexology.
+8. Try Foot Reflexology.

-9. Get him moving.
+9. Get Him Moving.

-10. Try the BRAT diet.
+10. Try the BRAT Diet.

-If you are parents to a toddler, you must be aware of the BRAT diet.
-However, if you aren’t, then find out what it is, because it can provide relief from an upset stomach.
+If you are a parent to a toddler, you must be aware of the BRAT diet.
+However, if you aren’t, then find out what it is because it can provide relief from an upset stomach.
 Bananas, rice, applesauce, and toast (BRAT) diet can provide your kiddo much relief if he has diarrhoea.
 These foods do not contain any spices, hence won’t aggravate the condition.
 Furthermore, this bland diet is perfect for kids when they are sick and want something to eat that agrees with their taste buds.

-How to Prevent Stomach Ache in Toddlers
+How to Prevent Stomach Ache in Toddlers?

 If your child constantly complains of stomach pain, you should not ignore it.
-There must be something wrong in his diet and you need to remedy it.
+There must be something wrong in his diet, and you need to remedy it.
 Here are some tips that you can follow to prevent this problem.